asaduzzaman599/pc-complier-with-next/README.md

 - From "PC building page" user can choose your desired product from desired category
 - User can easily login using social media account like github easily.
 - User data are very important to us so we don;t compromise any security for secure.

+## Projects Features

+- NEXTjs used for fast and optimized the app with SEO friendly
+- Product list and details page are SSG(STATIC SITE GENERATION) implemented to reduce the the api calls and to render first but also rebuilt set 30 second to get latest data with ISR(INCREMENTAL STATIC REGENERATION)
+- PC Build page implemented SSR (SERVER SIDE RENDERING) -Using Next Auth for user authentication with Github social log in
+- Ant design used for components and applications layout
+- Tailwind use for style implement easily on the app
+- REDUX Toolkit and RTK Query used for handle state of this application

+## How To RUN

+ 1. npm i
+ 1. npm run dev